How to run your first meeting with your staff as a new manager

 4. Keep the meeting a manageable length

-It doesn’t matter how engaging your first staff meeting is, if it goes too long, people are going to have a hard time staying engaged.
+It doesn't matter how engaging your first team meeting is, if it goes too long, people are going to have a hard time staying engaged.
 Try to keep things as concise as possible and aim to keep your total meeting time under an hour.
 If you have to go longer, make sure to schedule time for breaks.

 5. Leave time for employee questions

-Your first staff meeting is your first chance to introduce yourself to your team, but it’s also your team’s first chance to meet and get to know you.
-As such, they’ll probably have questions, so make sure to leave plenty of time at the end of the meeting for a team Q&A. You’ll have the chance to ask all of your own questions during your one-on-one meetings.
+Your first staff meeting is your first chance to introduce yourself to your new team, but it's also your team's first chance to meet and get to know you.
+As such, they'll probably have questions, so make sure to leave plenty of time at the end of the meeting for a team Q&A. You'll have the chance to ask all of your own questions during your one-on-one meetings.

-Meeting Q&A tip: Try to see this as an opportunity to get to know your new team’s challenges and concerns.
-You might not have all the answers to their questions, and that’s okay!
-Note them to come back to next time, and make sure you follow up.
+Meeting Q&A tip: Try to see this as an opportunity to get to know your new team's challenges and concerns.
+You might not have all the answers to their questions, and that's okay!
+Note them to come back to next time, and make sure to follow up.

 6. Be yourself and show your personality

-Part of being an effective manager is connecting on a personal level with your team.
+Part of being an effective manager is connecting on a personal level with your new team.
 This will make for better communication, stronger trust and respect, and ultimately, better working relationships.
 Building trust and authentic connections happens when people get to see who you really are.
 So when you run your first staff meeting, let your personality shine through!

-For example: If you’re a humorous person, crack jokes.
-If you have a hobby you’re passionate about, talk about it.
-The more “you” you let your employees see, the more quickly you’ll connect with them.
+For example: If you're a witty person, crack jokes.
+If you have a hobby you're passionate about, talk about it.
+The more “you” you let your employees see, the more quickly you'll connect with them.

 7. Have some next steps planned